mojtabafazeli/color-alchemy/README.md

-# LiveBarn Front-end Developer Interview Code Challenge #
+# LiveBarn Front-end Software Engineer Interview Code Challenge #

 Welcome to LiveBarn Front-end Software Engineer Interview Code Challenge.
-Please download **color-alchemy-instruction.html** and **
+Please clone this repository and read carefully the instructions in **color-alchemy-instruction.html**.

 Please upload your code to your online repository and provide us with the link.